rishav-3010/rel_grade/README.md

 #### Example 3: 🎯 On the Edge
 ```
-Your Mark: 70
+Your Mark: 71
 Calculated Grade Bands:
   A Grade: 71-82
   B Grade: 60-70  ← You're here

 Decision: High Risk, High Reward
 Need minimum 1 mark increase to get A
-If you're confident, apply!
+If you're not confident, apply!
 Otherwise, save ₹400
 ```

 ## ✨ Features